 • upright tail curled over at end – demonstrates trust and self-confidence.

-If you are interested in dog behaviour and psychology, dog care, or caring for animals generally, the Academy for Distance Learning provides a number of courses that may be helpful and interesting to you and a huge stepping stone to a career in animal care.
+If you are interested in dog behaviour and psychology, dog care, or caring for animals generally, the Academy for Distance Learning provides many courses that may be helpful and interesting to you and a huge stepping stone to a career in animal care.